 Glaucoma: Eye Biology, Nerve Damage, and Recent Research

 What Is Glaucoma?

 The word “glaucoma” refers to a group of eye problems that involve damage to the optic nerve.
 This nerve transmits signals from the retina at the back of the eyeball to the vision centre of the brain, which creates an image.
 In many cases of glaucoma, the pressure inside the eyeball is increased.
-This injures the optic nerve and causes loss of vision.
+This can injure the optic nerve and cause loss of vision.

 Glaucoma can generally be treated once it's discovered.
 At the moment, however, the optic nerve can't be repaired and any vision that has been lost before the diagnosis can't be restored.
 The cause of the disorder isn’t completely understood.
 A better understanding of the disease could lead to improved treatments.
 Recent research may be very significant in this regard.